mradovic23/ML-SPD/README.md

   - SVM (Support Vector Machine) algorithm
   - NB (Naive Bayes) algorithm
   - MLP (Multi Layer Perceptron)
+- Before training:
+  - Training and test dataset are scaled to range [0, 1]
-- Before training, 10-cross validation is implemented to estimate the fitting model and ML algorithm
+  - 10-cross validation is implemented to estimate the fitting model and ML algorithm

 ## Dependencies:
 - Python 3.7.4 (64 bit) or above